 You would think this is obvious, but therein lies the problem.

 One of the first things I say with a brand new client is that dog training’s difficulty, lies in it’s simplicity.

 If you want to know what that means you’ll have to sign up for one of my courses so I can explain it to you fully.
 The quick explanation is that people over think things and miss the important and simple details.

 When looking at something like housebreaking, we have the obvious, and the not so obvious.
 This is where having a clear understanding of exactly what it is you are trying to communicate to the dog is essential.
 I realize, and so do my clients when they seek assistance, that the “how” is where most are aware that they need help.
-The details of how to train a particular behavior or task is something they seek to be taught and it’s what I cover in my Intro to Behavior courses.
+The details of how to train a particular behavior or task is something they seek to be taught and it’s what I cover in my coaching services.